mhauri/magento-slack/README.md

 Compatibility
 -------------
-- Magento >= 1.9
+- Magento >= 1.8

 Installation Instructions
 -------------------------
-1. Install the extension via Composer or copy all the files into your document root.
+1. Install the extension via Composer, modman or copy all the files into your document root.
 2. Clear the cache, logout from the admin panel and then login again.

 Uninstallation